stripe/stripe-react-native/docs/accept-a-payment-integration.md

 #### 2.B.
 Configure the SDK

 Configure the SDK with your Stripe [publishable key](https://dashboard.stripe.com/account/apikeys) so that it can make requests to the Stripe API.
-In order to do that use `StripeProvider` component in the root component of your application.
+In order to do that use `StripeProvider` component in the root component of your application or `initialise` method alternatively.

 #### 2.C.
 Create a payment form